pmutyala/SparkAnddashDBHack/README.md

 --jars "/root/csv/spark-csv_2.11-1.0.3.jar,/root/csv/commons-csv-1.1.jar"
 --class "SparkAnddashDBdemo" /root/spark-1.3.1_IBM_1-bin-2.6.0/target/scala-2.10/spark-dashdb-project_2.10-1.0.jar

-6. Once the app is ran you notice data is being populated into dashDB
+6. Once the app is ran you will notice data is being populated into dashDB

-To produce data analytics and visulization using the R feature available in dashDB or from using the ibmdbR package from dashDB, you need to do the following
+7. To produce data analytics and visulization using the R feature available in dashDB or from using the ibmdbR package from dashDB, you need to do the following
-1. Donwload the R script:Spark2dashDB_R_Demo.R from the Git, load it into the R-studio,
+a.
+Donwload the R script:Spark2dashDB_R_Demo.R from the Git, load it into the R-studio,
-2. To run r-studio outside of dashDB, you will need to use odbcdriverconnect() settings created first.
+b.
+To run r-studio outside of dashDB, you will need to use odbcdriverconnect() settings created first.
-3. Install the required packages in R, ie. ggplot2, ibmdbR, and ggmap using install.packages() command 4.Run the R script from R-studio.
+c.
+Install the required packages in R, ie. ggplot2, ibmdbR, and ggmap using install.packages() command
+d.
+Run the R script from R-studio.

 Usecase2: